vineeshmittal1/Online-Judge/README.md

   - Axios to connect to the API endpoints

 - **Backend**:
-  - Technology: Node.js / Flask
+  - Technology: Node.js / Express.js
   - RESTful API for communication with the frontend.
   - Thunder Client to check for the API functioning
   - Authentication: JWT / OAuth2 - Google, Github